The Kali Collective.

 In 2013, alongside her career as a visual communication and brand identity expert, she trained with Victoria Cunningham-Downey and became a certified Pilates Instructor.
 She then received additional extensive specialist training in Spinal Injuries and Orthopaedic Rehabilitation from NHS Scotland, where she helped rehabilitate patients from 2012 until 2017.

-Based in Scotland, she is the founder of Scapa Fest, the UK's Yoga and Adventure Festival.
+Based in Scotland, she is the founder and director of Scapa Fest, the UK's Yoga and Adventure Festival.
 You’ll find her on her mat at the Kali Collective, exploring the world with her two children, kayaking the West coast of Scotland or cycling in Iceland, Norway & beyond.

 I attended my first yoga class with a smorgasbord of issues in relation to exercise, my body and my overall confidence.
 My first ever class was a Power Vinyasa one, and I left the class exhausted and exhilarated in equal measure – it was love at first chaturaga (honest!)
 Fast forward a few years, and my love for yoga has brought so many positive changes to my physical body, self-esteem and belief in my potential to achieve aspirations in every area of my life.
 If you don’t believe that yoga can be that incredible, I encourage you to get your ass on a mat, start exploring you, and find out for yourself!